timtatt/sift/README.md

 ## Try it out!

-You can try a demo of sift with the sample tests provide
+You can try a demo of sift with the sample tests provided in the `samples` folder.

 ```bash
 # Clone the repo